pointerchain/my_cpp_journey/done.md

     - Got some good practice with just good *control flow* and *minimizing variable scope*.
 - Practiced making `CMakeLists.txt` from scratch; got comfortable with it after a few projects.
 - Practiced C++ project creation workflow (`mkdir` -> `git init` -> `mkdir src include build` -> etc).
+- Installed `alacritty` and setup as default terminal emulator over prepackages one.
 - Re-setup all of Fedora environment, installing packages and fixing configs.
 - Installed a fresh Fedora 42 i3 Spin because of Nvidia compatibility issues with Wayland.